AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Math:
 - Solved Calculate Delayed Arrival Time on leetcode with tc of O(1) and sc of O(1) Beats 100.00% in runtime and 78.07% in Memory with JavaScript

+### day 99 of #100DaysOfCode
+- Fixed responsive width issue Projects Component on personal portfolio website
+- Learning Math in dsa

+#### Math:
+- Solved  on leetcode with tc of O(1) and sc of O(1) Beats .% in runtime and .% in Memory with JavaScript